ZuziakF/Filip_Zuziak_Portfolio/README.md

 Hitting the screen border or colliding with its own body resets the game, sending the body segments off screen, clearing the score, and restoring the starting speed.
 Eating food also gradually speeds up the game by shortening the delay between frames, making it harder to control the longer the snake gets.
 A live scoreboard tracks both the current score and the high score across resets.

+Built following a YouTube tutorial to practice core game logic and event handling.